RenderKit/openvkl/doc/api.md

 should be omitted).

 A binary bounding volume hierarchy (BVH) is used internally to accelerate interval iteration.
-Intervals are found by intersecting BVH nodes up to a maximum level of the tree, configurable by the `maxIteratorDepth` parameter.
+Intervals are by default found by intersecting BVH nodes up to a maximum level of the tree, configurable by the `maxIteratorDepth` parameter.
 Larger values of `maxIteratorDepth` lead to smaller individual intervals (up to leaf node intersections), yielding potentially more efficient space-skipping behavior and tighter bounds on returned interval metadata.
+The application may instead choose to iterate through intervals based on ray intersections with individual cells by setting the `elementaryCellIteration` parameter.
+Returned intervals will then span exact cell boundaries, rather than bounding boxes of BVH nodes.
+This approach is generally less performant than the default interval iteration mode, however.

 Unstructured volumes are created by passing the type string `"unstructured"` to `vklNewVolume`, and have the following parameters: